ozmodiar192/washyobutt/README.md

 Create a new key in the github profile, give it a name, and paste in the public key from the clipboard.
 Now I should be able to push from my local github repo to my remote repo.

-Most people use github by memorizing a few commands, and then using them until something goes horribly wrong.
+Most people use github by memorizing a few commands, and then using them until something goes horribly wrong and frantically googling it.
+I am no different.
 It’s a lot to unpack and understand, but I’m going to touch on the high level concepts a bit as it pertains to what I’m doing.

 I have a local github repository that I made with git init, and a remote github repository I created through github.com.
 I need to hook them together by adding the github repo as the remote.
-The other (easier) way to do this is create the repo on github and then clone it, but I think this way is conceptually more clear.
+The other (easier) way to do this is create the repo on github and then clone it, but I think this way illustrates how it works a little better.

 A remote is exactly what it sounds like; a remote github repository that you want to push to.
 Here’s the command: